jesuschm/zoughts/README.md

 This project is built using Django, Graphql and PostgreSQL.

+To see the list of features done and which ones are still in develop you can read the following file: [Requirements.md](Requirements.md)

 There is a Postman collection with all the queries and mutations available ([here!](Zoughts.postman_collection.json)).

 <!-- GETTING STARTED -->